MetPX/sarracenia/c/README.rst

 sample build instructions are in build.sh

 The librabbitmq version needs to be > 0.8,  this is newer than what is in ubuntu 16.04.
-So you need to git clone ... see build.sh
+So you need to git clone ... then

+export RABBIT_BUILD=*directory where rabbit has been built*

 build dependencies: